 However, users most likely export Outlook contacts for use on other application or database import.
 The .csv method is not a good choice because foreign language characters in contacts will be corrupted after exporting.
 Thus, the best and the most compatible way to export is using vCard method.

 EVO staff has once again made some useful Outlook add-in after EVO Collaborator for Outlook.
 It is called Power Toys for Outlook.
-This collection of add-ins include a nice Outlook contact export tool.
+This collection of add-ins include a nice contact export tool for Outlook 2010, 2013, 2016, 2019.

 1. Export contacts as vCards (Outlook VCARD 2.1) – This is as same as Outlook’s Save As except Outlook can only save one vCard per operation.
 PTO is able to save the whole contact folder at once.